zzweit/bc-gateway/README.md

 ## Run

 This application is configured for Service Discovery and Configuration with the JHipster-Registry.
 On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].
+For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry](https://www.jhipster.tech/jhipster-registry/).

 After starting up the JHipster-Registry, run the following to start the Gateway